 End of the week at last!
 I hope you’ve all had a good one.
 I find the first week back to work rather difficult: early rises and long work hours are a sudden change from the lazy mornings, fun and games, eating, drinking and merry-making of the holidays.
 Still, back to routine is necessary and one mustn’t grumble, yes?

 I’ve stayed in hotels ranging from grubby to posh, rural farmhouse to city skyscraper.
-As I remembered my time at Langar Hall, I realised how much I loved staying there over the sleek and contemporary Columbus Hotel in Monte Carlo some years ago (poshest hotel I’ve had the fortune of enjoying – and not paying for!).
+As I remembered my time at Langar Hall, I realised how much I loved staying there over the sleek and contemporary Columbus Hotel in Monte Carlo some years ago.
 Does that sound weird?
 Yes, I know it does.
 I’ve turned into a soppy old romantic.
 That’s not to say I’m going to fill my home with old furniture, but I do like working some antique pieces with newer items.

 Anyway, here are some places (from books I treasure) that I would love to step into for a while, to soak in the charm and character, and to rejoice in seeing antiques thriving.